Consistency and Accuracy of CelebA Attribute Values: Related work

 CelebA was introduced by Liu et al. \cite{CelebA_liu} in 2015 specifically to support research in deep learning for facial attributes.
 CelebA has 202,599 images grouped into 10,177 identities.
 Each image has 40 true/false attributes -- pointy nose, oval face, gray hair, wearing hat, etc. -- and five landmark locations.
 CelebA also has a recommended subject-disjoint split into train, validation and test.
 The creation of the attribute values is described only as – “Each image in CelebA and LFWA is annotated with forty facial attributes and five key points by a professional labeling company” \cite{CelebA_liu}.
 No description of how the attribute values are created, or estimate of their consistency or accuracy, is given.

-Thom and Hand speculate that noise in the attribute values may lead to an apparent plateau in research progress \cite{thom2020facial} – ``There is a recent plateau in facial attribute recognition performance, which could be due to poor labeling of data. … While crowdsourcing such tasks can be very useful and result in large quantities of reasonably labeled data, there are some tasks which may be consistently labeled incorrectly ...''.
+Thom and Hand stated \cite{thom2020facial} that, ``CelebA and LFWA were the first (and only to date) large-scale datasets introduced for the problem of facial attribute recognition from images.
+Prior to CelebA and LFWA, no dataset labeled with attributes was large enough to effectively train deep neural networks.''
+In number of identities and images, CelebA is substantially larger than LFWA, and is the most-used research dataset in this area.
+In addition, Thom and Hand speculate that noise in the attribute values may lead to an apparent plateau in research progress \cite{thom2020facial} – ``There is a recent plateau in facial attribute recognition performance, which could be due to poor labeling of data. … While crowdsourcing such tasks can be very useful and result in large quantities of reasonably labeled data, there are some tasks which may be consistently labeled incorrectly ...''.

 The only paper we are aware of to discuss cleaning CelebA is \cite{celeca_identity}.
 They deal specifically with errors in the identity groupings, and do {\it not} consider errors in the attribute values.
 Compared to the original 202,599 images of 10,177 identities, their identity-cleaned version has 197,477 images of 9,996 identities.
 In a simple manual check of 100 identities in CelebA, we found a few additional instances of identity errors in the identity-cleaned version of \cite{celeca_identity}.
 Because our work is focused on attribute classification and not face matching, we start with the original CelebA rather than the version of \cite{celeca_identity}.